Bhat-Priyanka/AWS-Projects/AWS serverless web application 3/README.md

 ### The main steps involved are as below:

-1. Copy the code from S3 bucket provided by AWS to the CodeCommit repository
+1. Copy the code from git repository provided by AWS to the CodeCommit repository
+   * In this step, a new repository is created in AWS CodeCommit by cloning the repository from GitHub.
+This will have all the necessary code for the project.
-2. Static website hosting:
+2. Static website hosting
+   * In this step, AWS Amplify Console will be configured to host the static resources for your web application and served via Amazon CloudFront.
+The end users will then access the site using the public website URL exposed by AWS Amplify Console.
-3. User registration and authentication using AWS Cognito:
+3. User registration and authentication using AWS Cognito
+   * In this step, AWS Amplify CLI will be used to create an Amazon Cognito User Pool to manage your users accounts.
+We pages that enable customers to register as a new user, verify their email address, and sign into the site will be deployed.
-4. Serverless backend with AWS Lambda and Amazon DynamoDB:
+4. Serverless backend with AWS Lambda and Amazon DynamoDB
+   * In this step, AWS Lambda and Amazon DynamoDB will be used to build a backend process for handling requests from your web application.
+The browser application that you deployed in the first module allows users to request that a unicorn be sent to a location of their choice.
+In order to fulfill those requests, the JavaScript running in the browser invokes a service running in the cloud.
+Lambda function that will be invoked each time a user requests a unicorn.
+The function selects a unicorn from the fleet, records the request in a DynamoDB table, and responds to the front-end application with details about the dispatched unicorn.
+   An IAM role will be created that grants Lambda function permission to write logs to Amazon CloudWatch Logs and access to write items to the DynamoDB table.
-5. Create API Gateway to expose Lambda function:
+5. Create API Gateway to expose Lambda function
-6. Testing the application:
+   * In this step, API Gateway will be used to expose the Lambda function as a RESTful API.
+This API will be accessible on the public Internet.
+It will be secured using the Amazon Cognito user pool.

+### Steps to follow: